Digital Worship Practicalities

 - Most of our circuits/churches are putting their worship on a YouTube channel and/or their own websites, meaning that people can go back to it, or track it down easily if they are actively looking for it.
 Services on these platforms can then be promoted via social media and email.

 - Recording direct to Facebook has been popular for short midweek devotions or prayers, either live or uploading a pre-recorded message.
-What not host a watch party to encourage others to join?

 - Encourage congregation members to comment on social media content and share with their online friends

 - For those without internet you can pre-record worship accessible via a telephone?

 - We have created a Digital Resources Facebook group where we can share worship materials.
 You can join it here

 - Have you the right copyright licences?
 It's really important that we are make sure we have the correct copyright permissions in place before we share worship online.
 Here's what you need to know and the all important links of where you purchase any additional licences needed.

 - No additional licence is required to read songs as poetry in streamed services or share links to pre-existing YouTube clips of songs.

 - No additional licence is required to reproduce the words of hymns and songs covered under the standard CCLI License on screen via Zoom.

 - No additional licence required to include music you are singing/performing on Facebook, YouTube or Instagram, as long as you don't have fancy branding overlaid on your video.